Wolfgang Van Halen: Van Halen

 In late 2006, in an interview with Guitar World, Eddie Van Halen confirmed that his son would replace Michael Anthony as Van Halen's bassist.
 Wolfgang first toured with Van Halen in his new capacity in 2007.
 Eddie took Wolfgang out of school for the tour, with Wolfgang missing 11th grade, but he put plans for a new album on hold so that Wolfgang could graduate.
 In August 2010, Van Halen announced that they would record a new album, with Wolfgang playing bass.

 In early 2008, Van Halen appeared on the cover of the April issue of Guitar World with his father, in the magazine's first father-son issue.

-He recorded his only studio album with Van Halen, A Different Kind of Truth, in 2011.
+Van Halen recorded his only studio album with Van Halen, A Different Kind of Truth, in 2011.
 The album was released on February 7, 2012.

-Wolfgang Van Halen appears as the bassist for Van Halen in Guitar Hero: Van Halen, replacing Michael Anthony even in the band's past incarnation.
+Van Halen appears as the bassist for Van Halen in Guitar Hero: Van Halen, replacing Michael Anthony even in the band's past incarnation.

-Wolfgang remained in Van Halen until 2020, when the band disbanded following his father's death.
+Van Halen remained in Van Halen until 2020, when the band disbanded following his father's death.